 I am currently working on Waste, a book under contract with Polity Press.
 This work includes research projects on China and the global plastic scrap trade, waste work and labor in the global economy, the global political economy of electronic wastes and food waste, and the connections between waste and climate change.

 I collaborate on a project on new and innovative methods for studying global environmental politics and governance, where problems are complex, multi-scalar, and unpredictable.
 This includes the application of visualization tools for understanding global environmental problems.
 My work on social and environmental movements includes a study of transnational protest movements in the early 2000s.
 I have published on animal diseases as transboundary risks, focusing on cases of “mad cow disease” in North America in the early 2000s, and what they tell us about broader global risk and trade dynamics.
 Finally, I enjoy writing about the implications for social science of environmental science fiction.

 I have published in The Annual Review of Environment and Resources, Journal of Environmental Studies and Sciences, International Studies Review, The Annual Review of Political Science, and Global Environmental Politics, among other venues.
-I recently ended my term as co-editor of the prestigious MIT Press journal Global Environmental Politics.
-I teaches global environmental politics at graduate and undergraduate levels, and is a Resident Faculty member at UC Berkeley, living in Unit 2.
-In this capacity, I works with two live-learn communities, the Global Environment Theme House and Unity House, as well as more generally helping to bridge campus and residential lives on a large public university campus.
+I recently ended my term as co-editor-in-chief of the MIT Press journal Global Environmental Politics.
+I teach global environmental politics at graduate and undergraduate levels, and am a Resident Faculty member at UC Berkeley, living in Unit 2.
+In this capacity, I work with two live-learn communities, the Global Environment Theme House and Unity House, as well as more generally helping to bridge campus and residential lives on a large public university campus.

 - PhD Political Science Columbia University

 - BA Philosophy, Politics and Economics, Brasenose College, Oxford University

 Global environmental politics and governance, global political economy, wastes, waste trade and the circular economy, climate change politics, activism and social movements

 The Environment and International Relations (Cambridge: Cambridge University Press, 2009)